olliefreeman/word-analyser/README.md

 | StreamingAnalyserServiceTest | LINE_STREAMING w/stream | 589.81ms |
 | AnalyserServiceTest | with word fork cleaning | 270.79ms |
 | AnalyserServiceTest | without word fork cleaning | 210.63ms |

+It should be noted the original AnalyserService without the word cleaning being forked is actually almost as fast as the line streaming version.
+The difference between the 2 streaming methods is the way the file is loaded

+* STREAMING loads the file in one go and streams all the words
+* LINE_STREAMING using `Files.readAllLines` and then parallel streams the lines.

+The use of `parallelStream` and `readAllLines` essentially does the same thing that the `ForkJoinTask` performs however optimised for the Java 8 streams.
+However reading the whole file in one go will not benefit from parallelisation as once the text is split all the words are available.
+Using parallelism on each line allows the text to be split and cleaned much faster as the whole file can be processed by all the available cores.

 ### Running as application